 - To check the app, go to Settings >> General >> Storage & iCloud Usage

 - Under the Storage section, tap Manage Storage.
-Here you will see the information how much storage space is used right now and how much is still available.
+Here you will see the information about how much storage space is used right now and how much is still available.
 Then, under the Available, you will see the list of apps.
-On the top of the list, you will see the app that uses the most memory space.
+On top of the list, you will see the app that uses the most memory space.

-- Firstly, we suggest you to delete the apps you no longer use.
+- Firstly, we suggest you delete the apps you no longer use.
 Then, you can decide which apps need to be cleared up to free up your iPhone memory.

 Clear up the data

-Don’t forget to backup the data before you clear them up.
+Don’t forget to back up the data before you clear them up.
 You don’t have to clear the data of all the apps you have.
 You can do this for some apps only, such as Photos, Safari, and Messaging.